CURIOSSorg/curioss-patterns/project-rolodex.md

 The questions we used were:
 * Tell me a little about your work
 * What are the biggest challenges you face when using OSS in research?
 Teaching?
-* What kind of support would you find most helpful from an OSPO
+* What kind of support would you find most helpful from an OSPO?
 * What kind of training or workshops would you be interested in attending?
 * What kind of training or workshops might be useful for your students?
 * What kind of resources would you like to see the OSPO provide, such as docs, tools, best practices?
-* How would you like the OSPO to engage w/the broader open source community?
+* How would you like the OSPO to engage with the broader open source community?
 City of Baltimore?
 * Would you like the OSPO to help facilitate engagement with the broader open source community?
 * Do you need assistance with license selection?
 Workshop or training on same?
 * Do you need assistance with tech transfer – choosing whether to open source, whether to monetize?